 1. Bathroom

-60% of guests start their property scan with the bathroom.
+In our experience, a large share of guests start their property scan with the bathroom.
 If they find a single hair (eye-level, on the shower tray, by the toilet base, on the sink), every other room becomes suspect.
 The bathroom shouldn't read "someone tried" — it should read "no trace of another human."

 2. Bed